leonardo-delfino/ColemakSettings/README.md

 ## The keyboard

-This is the layout:
+The layout:
 <p align="center">
   <img src="img/no_shift.png" />
 </p>

-This is the layout with the ''Shift'' key pressed:
+The layout with the ''Shift'' key pressed:
 <p align="center">
   <img src="img/with_shift.png" />
 </p>